 Let’s Fill Your Bag!!!
 The Items Below Are Not Listed In Any Particular O

 1- Flashlight/Batteries– Pack a good flashlight in your bag with spare batteries.
 Depending on the time of the emergency it could be hours before the sun comes up.
-I know most phones come with flashlight apps but you will want your phone to keep in contact with emergency first re
+I know most phones come with flashlight apps but you will want your phone to keep in contact with emergency first responders, news and weather apps, and other family members.

-4- Medicine– It’s a good idea if you take prescription medications to pack a couple of days worth into the bag.
-This way if your RV is totalled and the contents ruined you have time to call your pharmacy and get refills or call your DR to have a new script sent.
+4- Medicine– It’s a good idea if you take prescription medications to pack a couple of days’ worth into the bag.
+This way if your RV is totaled and the contents ruined you have time to call your pharmacy and get refills or call your DR to have a new script sent.

 5- First Aid Items–

-6- Sanitary Items– Some wipes, toothbrush, toothpaste, and a roll of toilet paper can come in very handy if facilities are destroyed.
+6- Sanitary Items– Some wipes, toothbrushes, toothpaste, and a roll of toilet paper can come in very handy if facilities are destroyed.

 7- Food Items– Some non-perishable food items can hold you over for a little while until you can get to someplace with real food, protein bars are a great choice.
 Also, bring some bottled water.